 - Milford Sound

 - Snares Island

-- Free Economy Class, or reduced rate Business Class air roundtrip from your US gateway.
+- Free Economy Class, or reduced rate Business Class air roundtrip from your US gateway, or $1500 credit

 - One night hotel

 - $250 per Suite Shipboard Credit – For use in Spa and Gift Shop – since everything else is included

 - Personalised service – the best crew-to-guest ratio in expedition cruising

 - Butler service in every suite and stateroom – all guests are pampered equally

 - Open-seating dining options – dine when and with whomever you please